-The other option is to catch a shuttle to the start, and from the end of the Crossing once you are finished, some accommodation operators will provide a shuttle and there are a number of licensed operators in the area to choose from.
-It’s essential to book a shuttle and you will have to estimate what afternoon shuttle you’d like to catch based on how long you think the crossing will take you.
+The other option is to catch a shuttle to the start, and from the end of the Crossing once you are finished, some accommodation operators will provide a shuttle and there are many licensed operators in the area to choose from.
+It's essential to book a shuttle, and you will have to estimate what afternoon shuttle you'd like to catch based on how long you think the Crossing will take you.

 • What is the Tongariro Alpine Crossing